Ultima Replenisher - Lemon Black Tea Review 2026: Worth the Price?

 Research-backed dose: 300 mg/day used in one combination study; general dietary adequacy varies

-In this product: not specified in nutrition label
+In this product: not specified (appears to be a secondary potassium source)

 Salt (Sodium Chloride)